 Under these articles, the states remained sovereign and independent, with Congress serving as the last resort on appeal of disputes.
 Significantly, The Articles of Confederation named the new nation “The United States of America.”
 Congress was given the authority to make treaties and alliances, maintain armed forces and coin money.
 However, the central government lacked the ability to levy taxes and regulate commerce, issues that led to the Constitutional Convention in 1787 for the creation of new federal laws under The United States Constitution.

 A fear of central authority inhibited the creation of such a government, and widely shared political theory held that a republic could not adequately serve a large nation such as the United States.
 The legislators of a large republic would be unable to remain in touch with the people they represented, and the republic would inevitably degenerate into a tyranny.
-To many Americans their union seemed to be simply a league of confederated states, and their Congress a diplomatic assemblage, representing thirteen independent polities.
-The impetus for an effective central government lay in wartime urgency, the need for foreign recognition and aid, and the growth of national feeling.
+To many Americans, their union seemed to be simply a league of confederated states, and their Congress a diplomatic assemblage representing thirteen independent polities.
+The impetus for an effective central government lay in wartime urgency, the need for foreign recognition and aid and the growth of national feeling.

-Altogether six drafts of the Articles were prepared before Congress settled on a final version in 1777.
+Altogether, six drafts of the Articles were prepared before Congress settled on a final version in 1777.
 Benjamin Franklin wrote the first and presented it to Congress in July 1775.
 It was never formally considered.
 Later in the year Silas Deane, a delegate from Connecticut, offered one of his own, which was followed still later by a draft from the Connecticut delegation, probably a revision of Deane’s.

 None of these drafts contributed significantly to the fourth version written by John Dickinson of Pennsylvania, the text that after much revision provided the basis for the Articles approved by Congress.
 Dickinson prepared his draft in June 1776; it was revised by a committee of Congress and discussed in late July and August.
 The result, the third version of Dickinson’s original, was printed to enable Congress to consider it further.
 In November 1777 the final Articles, much altered by this long deliberative process, were approved for submission to the states.

-The charters of Maryland, Pennsylvania, New Jersey, Delaware, and Rhode Island confined those states to a few hundred miles of the Atlantic.
+The charters of Maryland, Pennsylvania, New Jersey, Delaware and Rhode Island confined those states to a few hundred miles of the Atlantic.
 Land speculators in Maryland and these other “landless states” insisted that the West belonged to the United States, and they urged Congress to honor their claims to western lands.
 Maryland also supported the demands because nearby Virginia would clearly dominate its neighbor should its claims be accepted.

 Dickinson’s draft required the states to provide money to Congress in proportion to the number of their inhabitants, black and white, except Indians not paying taxes.
 With large numbers of slaves, the southern states opposed this requirement, arguing that taxes should be based on the number of white inhabitants.
 This failed to pass, but eventually the southerners had their way as Congress decided that each state’s contribution should rest on the value of its lands and improvements.
 In the middle of the war, Congress had little time and less desire to take action on such matters as the slave trade and fugitive slaves, both issues receiving much attention in the Constitutional Convention.

-Article III described the confederation as “a firm league of friendship” of states “for their common defence, the security of their liberties, and their mutual and general welfare.”
+Article III described the confederation as “a firm league of friendship” of states “for their common defense, the security of their liberties and their mutual and general welfare.”
 This league would have a unicameral congress as the central institution of government; as in the past, each state had one vote, and delegates were elected by state legislatures.
-Under the Articles, each state retained its “sovereignty, freedom, and independence.”
+Under the Articles, each state retained its “sovereignty, freedom and independence.”
 The old weakness of the First and Second Continental Congresses remained: the new Congress could not levy taxes, nor could it regulate commerce.
 Its revenue would come from the states, each contributing according to the value of privately owned land within its borders.

-But Congress would exercise considerable powers: it was given jurisdiction over foreign relations with the authority to make treaties and alliances; it could make war and peace, maintain an army and navy, coin money, establish a postal service, and manage Indian affairs; it could establish admiralty courts; and it would serve as the last resort on appeal of disputes between the states.
+But Congress would exercise considerable powers: it was given jurisdiction over foreign relations with the authority to make treaties and alliances; it could make war and peace, maintain an army and navy, coin money, establish a postal service and manage Indian affairs; it could establish admiralty courts and it would serve as the last resort on appeal of disputes between the states.
 Decisions on certain specified matters–making war, entering treaties, regulating coinage, for example–required the assent of nine states in Congress, and all others required a majority.

 Although the states remained sovereign and independent, no state was to impose restrictions on the trade or the movement of citizens of another state not imposed on its own.
 The Articles also required each state to extend “full faith and credit” to the judicial proceedings of the others.
 And the free inhabitants of each state were to enjoy the “privileges and immunities of free citizens” of the others.
 Movement across state lines was not to be restricted.